-Interesting that I should have written this more than 10 years ago and just publishing for the first time today and adding the current year's date.
+Interesting that I wrote this more than 10 years ago, just publishing for the first time today and adding the current year's date.
 California will remember the winter of 2017.

 We've all heard the old adage about when life gives you lemons.

 The same can be said about California waters.
 Dry winters of little rain or snow translate into lackluster springs.
 The early browning of grasses across mountains and valleys; a mere window of time between the chill of winter and the fire of summer.
 In other words, no lemonade.